 - Chia seeds Added to achieve a thicker consistency.
 Chia seeds are a good source of Omega-3 fatty acids.

 Here’s a quick overview of the steps to make this healthy dressing.
-For the full list of ingredients and specific instructions, scroll down to the recipe.
+For the full list of ingredients and specific instructions, scroll down to the recipe card.

 - To thicken this salad dressing, add more chia seeds.